These No-Bake Protein Cookies are a recipe packed with fiber and plant-based protein to keep you full and fix your sweet craving during the day.

 No-Bake Protein Cookies

-- In a medium-size saucepan, add fresh creamy peanut butter, maple syrup, melted coconut oil, and vanilla extract.
+- In a medium-size saucepan, add fresh creamy peanut butter, maple syrup, melted coconut oil, and almond milk.

 - Heat under medium heat, stirring constantly to combine and form a consistent mixture.

-- Remove from heat and stir in cocoa powder, quick-cooking oats, and chopped almonds – if used.
-Stir until fully combined and cookie dough forms.
+- Remove from heat and stir in vanilla extract, cocoa powder, protein pwoder, oats, chia seeds, and hemp seeds.
+Stir until fully combined

-- Scoop some batter with a tablespoon, then transfer it onto the prepared cookie sheet.
-Press the top of the cookie with the back of a spoon to gently flatten and shape the oatmeal chocolate cookie.
+- Gently press the top of the cookie with the back of a spoon to flatten

-- Repeat these steps until no more cookie dough is left.
+- Repeat these steps until no more protein cookie dough is left.

 - Store up to 7 days in a sealed box in the fridge.
 After that time, the no-bake cookies are still tasty but get sticky as some moisture goes in.